Commencement FAQs

 Is Commencement the same as Graduation Day?

-Yes, Commencement is the actual ceremony held to recognize students who will have completed their degree requirements by August 2022.
+Yes, Commencement is the actual ceremony held to recognize students who will have completed their program requirements and earned their degrees.

 When is Commencement?